Fergus Falls, Minnesota: 21st century

 Fergus Falls features different parks, including tallgrass prairie and eastern woodlands, stores, and other tourist attractions.
 The Union Avenue Bridge spans the Otter Tail River, and was reconstructed in 2004.
 Just below the bridge is part of scenic River Walk Park, which spans about a mile of the river.
 The part nearest the Union Avenue Bridge was redone along with the bridge.
 The town hall was modeled after Independence Hall in Philadelphia.
 Its west wing housed the city fire station until the 1970s.
 Other points of interest include the county museum, Lake Alice, George B. Wright Park, Pebble Lake Golf Course, and Veteran's Memorial Park.
 Arts in Fergus Falls are booming with a community theater program downtown.
 Many local and professional artists perform at A Center for the Arts.

 The city also lends its name to the song "Fergus Falls" by the band Field Report on its 2012 self-titled album.

 Fergus Falls received international coverage in early 2017 and late 2018 after a news article in Der Spiegel falsely claimed there was an anti-Mexican sign at the city's entrance and fabricated other things about the town.
 The story's author, Claas Relotius, admitted to numerous instances of journalistic fraud.
 In December 2018, two residents of Fergus Falls, Michele Anderson and Jake Krohn, published a report pointing out the "11 most absurd lies" of the 2017 article.
 The same month Der Spiegel also sent a reporter to Fergus Falls to investigate and apologize.

-Ethnicity

-A strong economic division between later Scandinavian immigrant farmers and the earlier English and Scottish war veterans who retained control of the principal businesses of the city center, the banks, and the increasingly important Otter Tail Power Company, persisted for decades until several generations of ethnic intermarriage and continuing inward and outward migration largely erased the divisions along ethnic lines.
-The small black community, largely Baptist, which clustered in the Southeast section of the city, gradually dwindled as people departed for larger cities.